MoonlightCapital/MoonlightBot-docs/miscellaneous-commands/check-duration.md

 MoonlightBot requires the following permissions to successfully execute this command:

-*No specific permissions required*
+*No specific permissions required.*

 By default, a user is required to have the following permissions to use this command:

-*No specific permissions required*
+*No specific permissions required.*

-For more information on editing permission requirements for specific users/roles, refer to the [permissions tutorial](/start-up/permission-tutorial.md)
+For more information on editing permission requirements for specific users/roles, refer to the [permissions tutorial](/start-up/permission-tutorial.md).

 ## Syntax